Jews as the chosen people: Islam

-The children of Israel enjoy a special status in the Islamic book, the Quran (2:47 and 2:122).
+The children of Israel enjoy a special status in the Islamic holy book, the Quran (2:47 and 2:122).
 However, Muslim scholars point out that this status did not confer upon Israelites any racial superiority, and was only valid so long as the Israelites maintain their covenant with God.

 Christianity

-Some Christians believe that the Jews were God's chosen people, but because of Jewish Rejection of Jesus, the Christians in turn received that special status.
+Some Christians believe that the Jews were God's chosen people, but because of Jewish rejection of Jesus, the Christians in turn received that special status.
 This doctrine is known as Supersessionism.

-Other Christians, such as the Christadelphians, believe that God has not rejected Israel as his chosen people and that the Jews will in fact accept Jesus as their Messiah at his Second Coming, resulting in their salvation.
+Other Christians, such as the Christadelphians, believe that God has not rejected Israel as his chosen people and that all Jews will in fact accept Jesus as their Messiah at his Second Coming, resulting in their salvation.
+The view that Jews still retain their status as the chosen people is also associated with Dispensational theology, promoted by John Nelson Darby and Cyrus Scofield.

 Augustine criticized Jewish chosenness as "carnal."
 He reasoned that Israel was chosen "according to the flesh."